nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommandParser`
 should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-### Autocomplete  feature

-Autocomplete feature uses following classes:

-- `ResultDisplay` - Displays user input.
-- `CommandBox` - CommandBox which consists of `commandTextField`
-- `LogicManager` - Implements logic between models and user interface

-Below is how it works:

-Step 1.
-User enters command `add`.

-Step 2. `commandTextField` in `CommandBox` detects changes in the user input and parse the input into `showAutoCompleteResult()` method in `ResultDisplay`

-Step 3: `ResultDisplay` retrieves a list of commmands from `LogicManager` by `getSuggestionList()`

-Step 4: `ResultDisplay` computes the result to display to the user

-Step 5: `ResultDisplay` display result to the user.

 ![](images/DeleteExDiagram.png)